Home | About me | Contact | Privacy

 Parking

 Your biggest problem may not be navigating cities, but finding someplace to (legally) stash your vehicle reasonably close to your destination.
 In most German cities, you'll have a good selection of parking facilities.
 There is the ubiquitous on-street parking as well as off-street parking lots (Parkplatz), above-ground garages (Parkhaus), and underground garages (Tiefgarage).
-Most large cities have extensive parking facilities, and parking maps are usually available from the tourist information offices.
+Most large cities and major tourist destinations have extensive parking facilities, and parking maps are usually available from the tourist information offices.
 Unfortunately, there are often not enough spaces to go around, and you may have to drive around a little while before you find a place, all the while feeling like the losing participant in a round of musical chairs.
 Still, except on the busiest days and during the peak times, you should be able to find a place within a reasonable amount of time.

 Like the roads, parking lots and spaces in Germany tend to be smaller than in the US.